-If you struggle with taking your relationship beyond average, I highly recommend my post 5 Secrets to Create Lasting Love – Make Your Relationship Soar!
+If you struggle with taking your relationship beyond average, I highly recommend my post about how to Make Your Relationship Grow.
 I detail some very simple steps you can take to ensure your relationship both improves and lasts!

 In talking about my being a clingy guy, I explained to her that I often feel either 100% connection (usually on the weekends) or none at all (typically during the week).

 My wife went on to say that she felt I wanted a consistent level of attention all week long.
 But that the weekend was the only time where she didn’t have the stresses of work and school.

 She also mentioned that “she doesn’t need that constant connection (the way I do) because (she) knows it’s there without having to express it”.
 I, on the other hand, do like feeling a connection, and while I know it’s there, it’s nice to feel it occasionally too.
 Does that make me needy?